jonthomasson/CodeStackOrnament2023/README.md

 ## Overview

 Welcome to the CodeStack Team C Christmas Ornament project!
 This isn't just any holiday decoration; it's a geeky masterpiece designed by developers for developers.
-Embodying the spirit of CodeStack, this unique ornament is a playful blend of electronics and a bit of geek culture, perfect for those who appreciate the quirks of digital logic and binary systems.
+Embodying the spirit of CodeStack, this unique ornament is a playful blend of electronics and a bit of geek culture, perfect for those who appreciate the quirks of digital logic and binary systems, which at its core are the systems which run our code!

 ### Circuit Description

-Our circuit is centered around the 555 timer IC, configured in astable mode with:
+Our circuit is centered around the 555 timer IC, configured in astable mode to generate a 4Hz timing signal, which feeds into a CD74HC4040 binary counter.

-- Two 12k resistors
-- A 10uF capacitor

-This configuration generates a 4Hz timing signal, which feeds into a CD74HC4040 binary counter.
 The output from this binary counter powers 12 LEDs arranged around the PCB in a binary sequence.

 ![Ornament Picture](/pics/schematics/555_timer.PNG)